 Begun 1063, and as that precedes the Norman church builds in the Kingdom of England after 1066, it can claim to be the most massive church building project begun in the world at the time.
 The largely marble-clad cathedral (partly using Tuscan limestones, which also forms its mass as rubble wall-core) has an enormously complex plan of double aisles down the nave, echoing the great Roman basilicas, and fully aisled transepts ending in apses which are almost like churches in themselves.
 Its rectangular crossing is marked with an elliptical masonry dome: its odd ovoid shape meaning it was likely was not planned from the start but added in imitation of the Salian Imperial cathedral at Speyer.
 This was possibly prompted by its confirmation in the Holy Roman Empire as the first independent comune in Italy c.1085, or its promotion to an archbishopric in 1091.
 Although the dome was probably originally hidden externally inside an octagonal stone lantern, with the current presentation of the dome exposed with lead cladding surrounded with a pretty Gothic loggetta dating from c.1383-9, it has a good case for being the first duomo to have a prominent central dome, prefiguring those at Siena, Florence, and ultimately New St Peter’s, Rome.

 While the Republic of Pisa’s power in the Tyrrhenian Sea would nose-dive at the end of thirteenth century, both of the islands of Sardinia and Corsica are counted as medieval Italy for my purposes, because Pisa’s early control over them means their medieval cathedrals owe a great deal to theirs, albeit on a much smaller scale.
-That other great maritime republic, Venice (which had domains down the Dalmatian Coast, which I haven’t included in this, because, well, effort really: although I do have them all mapped), has a cathedral dedicated to San Marco which, although perhaps most famous for its sizzling fourteenth-century ogival west front, under that and later accretions is essentially the building put up in the mid-eleventh century.
-While Pisa owed its mosaiced masonry semi-dome to Byzantine prototypes, San Marco owes a lot more to the Eastern Empire with its centrally-planned domed layout, which although vastly impressive, does hold it back a little on the sheer length stakes.
+That other great maritime republic, Venice (which had domains down the Dalmatian Coast, which I haven’t included in this, because, well, effort really: although I do have them all mapped), has the basilica of San Marco which, although perhaps most famous for its sizzling fourteenth-century ogival west front, under that and later accretions is essentially the building put up in the mid-eleventh century.
+However, it was not the seat of the bishop or later patriarch of Venice, but the chapel of the Doge’s Palace, and did not become a cathedral until 1807 (the medieval bishop resided at San Pietro di Castello on the east side of the city towards the Lido).
+While Pisa owed its mosaiced masonry semi-dome to Byzantine prototypes, San Marco owes a lot more to the Eastern Empire with its domes throughout, but also the centralised plan is surely a nod to Charlemagne’s Aachen and a reminder it was not built as a cathedral.
 Other cathedrals in the politically-complex region of the Marches, such as Ancona, similarly incorporated masonry domes, but also characteristically Lombardian motifs, such as portal columns resting on sculpted lions.
 The likes of which I am going to include here because I got up at like before 6 AM to see them: these two red marble lads either side of the main portal of the cathedral of Assisi (btw: it’s a big shock inside that the interior is totally remodelled Renaissance, boo).
 Yes, Saint Francis himself certainly saw these and probably also patted them on the head.
 I know I did.